codacy/codacy-coverage-reporter/docs/index.md

     Check the console output to validate that the Codacy Coverage Reporter **detected the correct commit UUID** and **successfully uploaded** the coverage data to Codacy.
 If you need help, [check the troubleshooting page](troubleshooting-common-issues.md) for solutions to the most common setup issues.

     !!! note
-        Be sure to also check the [instructions for more advanced scenarios](uploading-coverage-in-advanced-scenarios.md) while uploading the coverage data to Codacy, such as when you need to upload multiple coverage reports.
+        Be sure to also check the [instructions for more advanced scenarios](uploading-coverage-in-advanced-scenarios.md) while uploading the coverage data to Codacy, such as when running parallel tests, using monorepos, or testing source code in multiple or unsupported languages.

 1. Make sure that Codacy received the coverage data successfully for the **correct commit UUID and branch**.
 On Codacy, open your **Repository Settings**, tab **Coverage**, and observe the list of recent coverage reports in the section **Test your integration**: